gradle/develocity-export-api-samples/README.md

-# Gradle Enterprise Export API samples
+# Develocity Export API samples

-This is a repository of samples that demonstrate how to use the [Gradle Enterprise Export API][manual].
+This is a repository of samples that demonstrate how to use the [Develocity Export API][manual].

 ## Samples